Sign up for Rigos

 Get started with your Rigos course today; you won't regret it!

 All students enrolled in any Rigos program receive free software containing previous questions and answers.
 Previous exam question-and-answer software is especially useful for the multiple-choice questions.
 The computerized answers are complete and explain why one answer is the best and the other is less correct.
 Our software has many useful features including timing, scoring and bookmarking.
 The computerized questions and answers are distributed according to the chapters of our textbooks.
 This allows you to immediately refer to the theory of the subject if you miss a question during your studying.

-The purpose of this is to introduce the student to the nature of and difficulties related to answering the four types of CPA Exam questions.
-The multiple-choice and simulation questions have unique characteristics and pitfalls; the candidate should therefore learn different solution approaches to be fully prepared for the CPA exam.
+The purpose of this is to introduce the student to the nature of and difficulties related to answering the various types of CPA exam questions.
+The multiple-choice and task-based simulation questions have unique characteristics and pitfalls; the candidate should therefore learn different solution approaches to be fully prepared for the CPA exam.
 You should study and use this information and the recommended solution approaches during your homework and final pre-exam review.
 If you gain experience by applying the approaches discussed below to numerous old exam questions, you will be prepared to pass the CPA exam.